src-d/guide/communication/slack_channels.md

 Please find a list here of Slack channels at source{d}.

 Slack channels are encouraged to be open for everyone to join.
 Private channels for professional reasons are highly discouraged (have fun with private personal slack channels).
+We encourage people to have discussions in open/public channels rather than direct messages when the information is relevant to multiple people for a limited amount of time.
+If a piece of information should be preserved, it should always go to the guide or company repo.

 ### General channels

 * `#general`
+  * Company wide announcements, company-related or generally important topics
 * `#offtopic`
+  * Almost anything goes, the place to share interesting or funny things and keep other channels clean and on topic
 * `#officechat`
-  * Physical office related discussions
+  * Physical office related discussions (SF & Madrid)
 * `#offtopic-`
-  * Search in slack for `#offtopic-` and you'll find different offtopic channels like `#offtopic-music`
+  * Targeted offtopic channels.
+Search in Slack for #offtopic- and you'll find different offtopic channels like #offtopic-music
 * `#osd`
   * `#osd` stands for Open Source Days, people share what they'll be working on during their OSD and share the results/demos
 * `#twitter`